 The Year 10 Engineering course offers a hands-on approach for students who have a curious mind.
-Students learn engineering principles, then demonstrate their understanding and application of them with their projects.
+Students learn engineering principles, demonstrating their understanding and application of them with their projects.
 They consider and interpret a design brief, discover a range of research skills, devise methods to develop concepts, and then plan and communicate proposed solutions to the design brief.
 They then produce and evaluate their ideas against set criteria determining the success of the solution identifying any recommendations for further improvement.
 When developing solutions, students will have the opportunity to experience 3D printers, laser cutters and more traditional based workshop tools and equipment.
+In this course, students' main projects are to design and build a marble run and a mouse trap car.

-- Engineering drawing
+- Engineering drawing.

-- Pulleys and pulley systems
+- Mechanical systems.

-- Materials classification and properties
+- Materials classification and properties.

-- Influence of the environment on design
+- Influence of the environment on design.

-- Related industries and transferable skills
+- Related industries and transferable skills.

+- Basic electrical theory.

+- Computer and Design:

-- Design of Electric Vehicle (EV) and systems:
+- 3D design and printing;

-- Chassis

-- Drive train

-- Gear ratios

-- Steering mechanisms

-- Electrical systems
+- laser cutting;

+- and digital prototypes.